 Applicability

 This topic applies only to OceanBase Database Enterprise Edition.
-OceanBase Database Community Edition provides only MySQL-compatible mode.
+OceanBase Database Community Edition is not supported.

 Privilege requirements